Blog Layout

 3 Common Myths About Shipping Container Homes

-Shipping containers are just steel boxes that aren’t meant to be livable, and in the frigid months of winter or the sweltering heat of summer, they make for rather uncomfortable homes.
+The first and most common myth is that shipping containers are just steel boxes that aren’t meant to be livable.
+Some believe that in the frigid months of winter or the sweltering heat of summer, they make for rather uncomfortable homes.

 Fact: Container Homes Can Withstand All Elements